splunk-soar-connectors/taniumrest/release_notes/unreleased.md

 **Unreleased**
 * Updated the parsing logic for the 'run query' action [PAPP-19739]
-* Added more descriptive message to permission errors [PAPP-8836]
+* Added more descriptive message for permission errors [PAPP-8836]